 About the Artist

-Serge Gregory received a 2004 GAP to help defray completion costs of the fictionalized documentary film Tientsin, including talent fees for the voices-overs of two characters and the narrator, original music fees, and audio recording and final mixing sessions.
+Serge received a 2004 GAP to help defray completion costs of the fictionalized documentary film Tientsin, including talent fees for the voices-overs of two characters and the narrator, original music fees, audio recording, and final mixing sessions.
 The film’s images, which will be shot on mini-DV, include photo stills belonging to the artists’ family and taken in China during the 1930’s and 1940’s.
 The story follows the lives of Dmitri and Natasha, Russian exiles who grew up in China during a civil war, but remained safe and protected in a rare Western enclave within China.
 After the Japanese invasion of the Chinese mainland, their idyllic life proves harder to protect.
 “The intent of the film is to recreate, through the story of Dmitri and Natasha’s courtship and marriage, the lost world of Westerners in Revolutionary China.”

 See Serge’s video about his 2009 Claire Short Ireland Residency.

 Information included above was provided by artist at the time of application.